hk-dev13/docstalk/README.md

 - Next.js team for amazing documentation
 - Google Gemini for powerful AI capabilities
 - Supabase for excellent PostgreSQL + pgvector
+- Clerk for authentication
+- Qdrant for vector database
 - Shadcn for beautiful UI components
+- Puppeteer for web scraping
+- Commander.js for CLI
+- TypeScript for type safety
+- ESLint for code quality
+- Prettier for code formatting

 ---